aboamare/vrgp-specifications/Protocol specification.md

 ## System architecture

-This **non-normative section** outlines how the protocol specifications are intended to be used by the various parties.
+This **informative** section outlines how the protocol specifications are intended to be used by the various parties.
 This short overview also serves to delineate the scope.

 The *Vessel* is exepected to contact a Maritime *Remote Operating Centre* (abbrev *ROC*) whenever it (or its crew) decides there is reason to do so.
 Also, it is foreseen that in the future authorities may require vessels that enter certain designated areas to contact a prescribed ROC, not unlike current requirements to contact a VTS, or request a pilot.
 In any case the first step (1) is for the Vessel to inform a ROC of its readiness and capabilities for remote operations, and optionally of its need for guidance.
 The ROC acts as a server and acknowledges the message (1) of the Vessel.
 During this phase the Vessel and the ROC establish a communication channel.